cerberustesting/cerberus-core/images/cerberus-as-glassfish/README.md

 ## Volumes

-From the [1.1.3.1](https://github.com/cerberustesting/cerberus-docker/blob/master/images/cerberus-as-glassfish/1.1.3.1/Dockerfile) version, the new `/opt/cerberus-screenshots` directory is created to store Cerberus execution screenshots.
+From the [1.1.5](https://github.com/cerberustesting/cerberus-docker/blob/master/images/cerberus-as-glassfish/1.1.5/Dockerfile) version, the new `/usr/local/glassfish4/glassfish/domains/domain1/docroot/CerberusPictures` directory is created to store Cerberus execution screenshots.
 Don't forget to map it to an existing folder out of your Docker host in order to make them persistent.
 Example:

-    docker run [...] -v /your/cerberus/screenshots/directory:/opt/cerberus-screenshots cerberus/cerberus-as-glassfish:latest
+    docker run [...] -v /your/cerberus/screenshots/directory:/usr/local/glassfish4/glassfish/domains/domain1/docroot/CerberusPictures cerberus/cerberus-as-glassfish:latest

 Where `/your/cerberus/screenshots/directory` is the directory to store the Cerberus execution screenshots out of your Docker host.

-Note: The setup process put the `.cerberus` file to the `${GLASSFISH_HOME}` root directory.
-This marker file is used to know if setup has already be done and then to not setup Glassfish twice.
-In case of using an existing Cerberus configured Glassfish instance, beware to put this file to your Glassfish home directory in order to by-pass the setup process.
+To apply this runtime configuration to Cerberus instance, then:

+1. Open your favorite web browser to the Cerberus base URL (`<docker_host>:18080/Cerberus` by default)
+2. Go to _Administration_ -> _Parameters_
+3. Search the `cerberus_picture_path` parameter
+4. Set to the `/usr/local/glassfish4/glassfish/domains/domain1/docroot/CerberusPictures/` value (note the important trailing `/`)
+5. Save changes
+3. Search the `cerberus_picture_url` parameter
+4. Set to the Cerberus base URL value (`<docker_host>:18080/Cerberus/` by default, note the important trailing `/`)
+5. Save changes

 ## License